 The performance analytics tool allows introspection into how the Delphix Engine is performing.
 The introspection techniques it provides are tuned to allow an iterative investigation process, helping to narrow down the cause associated with the performance being measured.
-Performance analytics information can be accessed through the Delphix Admin application, as described in Working with Performance Analytics Graphs in the Graphical User Interface, as well as the CLI and the web services API, as described in other topics in this section.
+Performance analytics information can be accessed through the Delphix Management application, as described in Working with Performance Analytics Graphs in the Graphical User Interface, as well as the CLI and the web services API, as described in other topics in this section.
 The default statistics that are being collected on the Delphix Engine include CPU utilization, network utilization, and disk, NFS, and iSCSI IO operations (see Performance Analytics Statistics Reference for details).

 The performance tool operates with two central concepts: statistics and statistic slices.

 Each statistic describes some data that can be collected from the Delphix Engine.
 The first piece of information a statistic provides is its type, which you will use as a handle when creating a statistic slice.
 It also gives the minimum collection interval, which puts an upper bound on the frequency of data collection.
-The actual data a statistic can collect is described through a set of axes, each of which describe one "dimension" of that statistic.
+The actual data a statistic can collect is described through a set of axes, each of which describes one "dimension" of that statistic.
 For example, the statistic associated with Network File System (NFS) operations has a latency axis, as well as an operation type axis (among many others), which allows users to see NFS latencies split by whether they were reads or writes.

 Each axis has some important information embedded in it.